Successfully investing in Poland

 Poland is by far Germany's largest trading partner in Eastern European business and Germany's fifth largest trading partner worldwide.
 What opportunities does this present for Polish-German cooperation?

 Enormous.
 This is the first time we have been ranked so highly.
 We have overtaken even such large economies as Italy, which proves that the importance of Poland for Germany's foreign trade is growing year by year.
 Polish companies already see an opportunity for establishing permanent relations with the German SME (small and medium-sized enterprise) sector.
-This creates opportunities for the development of many industries such as power engineering, digital technology, automotive or pharmaceuticals.
+This creates opportunities for the development of many industries such as power engineering, digital technologies, automotive or pharmaceuticals.

 In your opinion, how will Poland develop?